launchdarkly-labs/launchDarklyLambda/README.md

 3. Name the stack (For example "LaunchDarkly-Challenge") and click next.
 4. On the "Configure stack options" step, accept all the defaults and click next.
 5. Review the details and click "Create stack".
 You'll have to wait for the stack to be created before continuing (this can take a few minutes).
+6. Once the S3 bucket is ready, search for S3 in the AWS console and locate the bucket we just created.
+7. Click **Upload** and then **Add folder**.
+From the [source repository](https://github.com/remotesynth/launchDarklyLambda), upload the `/site` folder containing the both the existing site's `index.html` and `logo.png` and a `/beta` folder containing the new site (Note that to simplify these steps, we're uploading everything into a folder rather than into the root of the bucket, but this means that the URLs will all have to have the `/site` folder appended).
+Click "Upload" and when it's done click "Close"
+8. Select the `site` directory in your bucket.
+From the Actions pull down select "Make public", click to confirm and then click "Close"

 You can optionally manually set up both the S3 bucket and CloudFront distribution.
 The instructions for both are below.